fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_7.md

 Under [pytest], we can put whatever we normally would want to put into pytest.ini

-to configure pytest, as discussed in Chapter 6, Configuration, on page 115.
+to configure pytest, as discussed in Lab 6, Configuration, on page 115.
 In

 this case, addopts is used to turn on extra summary information for skips,